ITU-BDSA23-GROUP17/Chirp/docs/report.md

 Reflect in writing to which degree the responses of the LLM were helpful.
 Discuss briefly if application of LLMs sped up your development or if the contrary was the case. -->

-Using LLMs has been both a help and a curse.
+Using LLMs has been both a advantage and disadvantage.
 Most of the time the code that was Generated by ChatGPT will not work according to what we wanted, and sometime give us more debug to do than if we google the problem ourselves.
+We use ChatGPT mostly for explaining errors or explaining the code, but few time using it for writing complex code that we were stuck in.

 With co-pilot we used it for error handling for our code, but it was quite minimal use.
-It has the feature to autocomplete our code when we write, but frequently the code it suggest is in no use, the only time it was been effective is when we need to write something that was repeating, e.g. when we write many insert method in to our database in `DbInitializer.cs`
+It has the feature to autocomplete our code when we write, but frequently the code it suggest is in no use, the only time it was been effective is when we need to write something that was repeating or very predictable, e.g. when we write insert methods in to our database in `DbInitializer.cs`.

 In conclusion using LLM is a helpful tool to help simple task or understanding error.
-It is not applicable to use for complex task, but it is another addition for a developers toolbox.
+It is not applicable to use for complex task, but it's good for explaining code or analyzing errors in the code, overall it is just another addition for a developers toolbox.